-- The Service Provider may publish an Auction results report, with volumes and volume-weighted average prices of traded CORCs.
-The Auction results report is made publicly available after each Auction. - The Service Provider may publish a Reference Price Index that can be published on its website and / or other media. - The Marketplace does not publish information which would reveal data on individual trades.
+Auction results report, with volumes and volume-weighted average prices of traded CORCs.
+The Auction results report is made publicly available after each Auction.
+The Marketplace does not publish information which would reveal data on individual trades.

-4.6.2 Reports available on request from the Marketplace Operator

-• Auction results for the requesting Account Holder
+- 4.6.2 Reports available on request from the Marketplace Operator - Auction results for the requesting Account Holder